zhex/shop-test/README.md

 - `GET /products` - Returns a list of products in JSON format
 - `POST /products` - Creates a new product.
 Accepts JSON body:
+- `POST /sales` - Creates a new sale.
+Accepts JSON body:

 ## API Testing with request.http